MicrosoftDocs/azure-stack-docs/AKS-Hybrid/cluster-k8s-version.md

 # Troubleshoot no K8s versions or VM sizes listed when you create an AKS Arc cluster

-The **kubernetesVersions/default** or the **skus/default** Azure Resource Manager resource is not yet created, or was deleted for some reason.
-This scenario can happen in older releases when AKS didn't create the default resource as a part of the deployment in the **ArcHci** module.
+The **kubernetesVersions/default** or the **skus/default** resource in Azure is not yet created, or was deleted for some reason.
+This scenario can happen in older releases when the default resource was not created as a part of the deployment.

 ## Workaround